 Amazon handles billing and payments, and software charges that appear on your monthly AWS billing statement

-licensing model.
 Wowza Media Systems has no insight into how the AWS billing system works.
-To address Amazon-related billing issues, you must Sign-in and Contact AWS Support
+To address Amazon-related billing issues, you must create a support case in the AWS Support Dashboard

 .
-For additional information about Amazon Web Services, see the AWS Support Center
+For more information about Amazon Web Services, see the AWS Support Center

 The Wowza Streaming Engine 4: Standard option is NOT available to new subscribers.